-The School Council is an elected group of children (two from each year group) who get together and discuss things about our school.
+The School Council is an elected group of children (one from each class) who get together and discuss things about our school.
 We are the voice of all the other children in our classes and it is our job to feedback their ideas and concerns to the Senior Leadership Team and Governors of the School.

 The School Council are involved in important decision making.
 They: